 Usually when I tell the full truth, the next question is how I got into the business or how do I make money.
 I’m going to focus on the first of the follow up questions today because after reaching out on Facebook for an intern/part time position with SarahFit.com this fall, I was overwhelmed with inquiries.
 I’m still sorting through those so if you responded – stay tuned!
 It sounds like a lot of you want some advice or help yourself on getting into the business.

 Know What You’re Talking About If You Want To Blog About It

 There are a ton of blogs out there today.
 To separate yourself, you need to know what you are talking about.
-Being a gym rat is no longer enough, but you need to have credentials behind you to land a brand sponsorship to potentially scale your business beyond a hobby.
+Being a gym rat is no longer enough, but you need to have credentials behind you to land a brand sponsorship to potentially scale your business beyond a hobby, for this you need equipment as weights and amazon exercise balls which are great for training.
 If you don’t want to blog full time but just train, having a blog will help you build a following, get more clients and have better PR exposure!